BestTimesToVisit.com Logo

 packing

-Don't forget to pack old swimwear!
-The high salt content of the Dead Sea will ruin good suits, so bring something you don't mind getting a bit bleached.
-Also, pack a waterproof phone case – you'll want to capture those epic floaty photos without risking your device.
+Don't forget to pack an old swimsuit!
+The high salt content of the Dead Sea can be harsh on new or delicate fabrics, and it's best to use something you don't mind getting a bit worn.
+Also, bring a waterproof phone case – you'll want to capture those amazing floating selfies without risking your device.

 money